 • Andrea Gemmet (Mountain View Voice)

 • Joseph Scherer (GreenFire Energy)

 The Santa Clara County Office of LGBTQ Affairs and the City of Mountain View Human Relations Commission held a LGBTQ community listening forum on Saturday, January 27, 2018.
 As part of the event, the HRC is conducting a LGBTQ+ Needs and Assets Assessment to learn more about the services and policies that support the LGBTQ+ community living and working in Mountain View.
-Adults, aged 18 and older who live and work in Mountain View and identify as LGBTQ+ are encouraged to take the anonymous survey by March 15, 2018.

 Community Building Forum - February 11, 2017

 The City Manager’s Office supports the Human Relations Commission.
 For additional information or to request Agendas via email, please contact the City Manager’s Office at (650) 903-6301 or email firstname.lastname@example.org.